Pramudi02/MyPortfolio/README.md

 - No exposure of email passwords in client-side code
 - Secure handling of form data
 - Input validation to prevent injection attacks
+- CORS configuration for API security
+- Form validation on both client and server side

 ## 🚀 Future Enhancements